hoang-tran/hoang-tran.github.io/_drafts/how-to-write-automated-ui-tests-in-ios.md

 Project with no tests is impossibile to maintain when it gets big and there are multiple developers involved.
 As you change something in the code, things start to break.
 You don't even know that it breaks until your boss comes to your desk and starts yelling.

+So, it's better to know a thing or two about testing, right?

 There are 2 types of automated tests in iOS:

 * Unit test: